 This earthy, grounding, Vata-soothing dish is a great option for the fall and winter months or anytime Vata dosha is high.
 This colorful array of roots and vegetables is a great way to get a wide range of vitamins, nutrients, and antioxidants into your daily diet.
 The addition of ghee and Ayurvedic spices increases the health properties by boosting the digestive fire and allowing the body to readily absorb the nutrients.

-Besides being a unique, tasty and healthy meal choice; this delicious recipe is also extremely easy to make.
-In fact, using the crock pot allows you to put the ingredients together at night; and awaken to an amazing aroma flooding your kitchen and your next day’s meals already made.
+Besides being a unique, tasty, and healthy meal choice, this delicious recipe is also extremely easy to make.
+In fact, using the crock pot allows you to put the ingredients together at night, and awaken to an amazing aroma filling your kitchen with your day’s meals already made.

-This recipe is perfect for those on a gluten-free, grain-free diet and can be made vegan with the proper modifications.
-If you need more substance for your meals, this recipe can also be made with either bone broth, meat broth or you can simply add some chopped chicken breasts or stew meat.
-I also really enjoy this recipe, as it allows you to play around with many different veggies that you may have never tried before, and frankly never knew what to do with.
+This recipe is perfect for those on a gluten-free or grain-free diet and can be made vegan with the proper modifications.
+If you need more substance for your meals, this recipe can be made using bone broth or meat broth and/or eaten over a bed of rice, quinoa, or millet.
+Another option is to add in some chopped chicken breast or beef stew meat.
+I really enjoy this recipe, as it allows you to play around with many different veggies that you may have never tried before.
 If you have ever wondered how to incorporate a rutabaga into a meal, now’s your chance to find out!

 - Doshic effect: Vata↓, Pitta ↓, Kapha ↓

 - Cook Time: 8-10 hrs (slow cooker)

 - 3 quarts of water (substitute with chicken broth or bone broth)

 - 1 small butternut squash, peeled and cubed

 - 2 small parsnips or 1 large, sliced